 While low-income individuals and families may not be able to afford unsubsidized Obamacare, that doesn’t mean they have to go without health insurance.

-Other supplemental health insurance or fixed indemnity-type plans also are options for low-income individuals and families.
+Other supplemental health insurance or fixed benefit medical plans also are options for low-income individuals and families.
 You can find more about these at Pivot Health’s website.

 Those individuals and families that fall into the low-income coverage gap need to make choices that fit their needs and their budgets.
-Short-term medical insurance and other choices outside the Obamacare exchanges can fit those needs.
+Short-term medical insurance and other choices outside the ACA marketplace can fit those needs.